adblockplus/wentral/README.md

 You can produce visualizations with detection boxes and ground truth displayed on top of the original images.
 Use `--visualizations-path` (`-z`) option followed by the output directory for the visualizations.
+The directory gets populated with images containing the original screenshots with detection and ground truth displayed on them as well as an HTML UI for browsing them in `index.html`.

 The colors of the displayed boxes will be as follows: